LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) has marked a significant paradigm shift in AI, sparking claims regarding emergent reasoning capabilities within LLMs \citep{wei2022emergentabilitieslargelanguage} and their potential integration into automated planning for agents \citep{pallagani2023understandingcapabilitieslargelanguage}.
-While LLMs, due to the prowess of distributed representation and learning, excel at System I tasks, planning—an essential aspect of System II cognition \citep{daniel2017thinking}—remains to be a significant bottleneck \citep{bengio2020deepsystem2}.
-Furthermore, LLMs face challenges with long-term planning and reasoning, often producing unreliable plans \citep{valmeekam2024llmscantplanlrms, pallagani2023understandingcapabilitieslargelanguage, momennejad2023evaluatingcognitivemapsplanning}, frequently failing to account for the effects and requirements of actions as they scale \citep{chainofthoughtlessness}, and their performance degrades with self-iterative feedback \citep{stechly2023gpt4doesntknowits, valmeekam2023largelanguagemodelsreally, huang2024largelanguagemodelsselfcorrect}.
+The advent of Large Language Models (LLMs) has marked a significant paradigm shift in AI, sparking claims regarding emergent reasoning capabilities within LLMs \citep{wei2022emergentabilitieslargelanguage} and their potential integration into automated planning for agents \citep{pallagani2023understandingcapabilitieslargelanguage}.
+While LLMs, due to the prowess of distributed representation and learning, excel at System I tasks, planning---an essential aspect of System II cognition \citep{daniel2017thinking}---remains a significant bottleneck \citep{bengio2020deepsystem2}.
+Furthermore, LLMs face challenges with long-term planning and reasoning, often producing unreliable plans \citep{valmeekam2024llmscantplanlrms, pallagani2023understandingcapabilitieslargelanguage, momennejad2023evaluatingcognitivemapsplanning}, frequently failing to account for the effects and requirements of actions as they scale \citep{chainofthoughtlessness}, with performance degrading under self-iterative LLM feedback \citep{stechly2023gpt4doesntknowits, valmeekam2023largelanguagemodelsreally, huang2024largelanguagemodelsselfcorrect}.

-Acknowledging the challenges of LLMs' \textit{direct} planning capabilities, Automated Planning (AP), or AI planning, presents a promising alternative to generate robust, optimal plans through logical and computational methods.
-Meanwhile, LLMs excel at extracting and refining classical planning models from Natural Language (NL), leaving the plan generation to classical planners and heuristics.
+State-of-the-art LLMs have shown limited planning capability by directly generating action sequences---as the correctness, optimality, and reliability of their outputs are not guaranteed.
+Classical Automated Planning (AP) synthesizes plans through structured representation, logic, and search methods which are not subject to the weaknesses mentioned.
+Meanwhile, LLMs possess promising capabilities at extracting, interpreting, and refining planning model specifications from natural language (NL), acting as complementary components that can enable classical planners to generate robust solutions.
+Bringing the advantages of AP and LLMs together---LLMs for constructing planning specifications, AP systems for execution---defines the focus of this survey, a paradigm we call \textbf{LLMs-as-Formalizers} for constructing AP models.